achrysaetos/cs50-finance/README.txt

-npm install bcryptjs, body-parser, and express-validator in order to securely authenticate users npm install express-session in order to track user sessions npm install xmlhttprequest in order to get json from http url
+npm install bcryptjs, body-parser, and express-validator in order to securely authenticate users npm install express-session in order to track user sessions npm install xmlhttprequest in order to get json from http url npm install compression and helmet to get ready for deployment